back

 do overdrafts affect credit

-You can rest easy knowing that your checking account overdrafts are not directly included in your credit report.
-However, there are ways in which overdrafts on checking accounts can indirectly affect credit scores.
+You can rest easy knowing that an account in overdraft does not directly affect your credit score.
+However, there are ways in which overdrafts on checking accounts can indirectly affect credit.
+Continue reading to learn more about overdraft and your credit.

 What Is Included in Your Credit Report?